 If you kill someone, it is yourself you kill.
 If you overpower someone, it is yourself you overpower.
 If you torment someone, it is yourself you torment.
 If you harm someone, it is yourself you harm’.

 Lord Mahavira, 24th Tirthankara

-At the turn of 20th century several rich merchants from the Jain community lived in Khichan.
-A leisurely stroll through the village lanes and by lanes reveals a number of abandoned or locked palatial havelis with intricate carvings on their facades.
+At the turn of the 20th century, several rich merchants from the Jain community lived in Khichan.
+A leisurely stroll through the village lanes and by-lanes reveals a number of abandoned or locked palatial havelis with intricate carvings on their facades.
 Their owners have however settled in distant Delhi, Chennai, Bangalore and Kolkata and come for their annual vacation during the chaumas (monsoon season) for a couple of months to connect with their roots.

-In the early evening we drove to Vijayasagar Lake for yet another experience.
-Against the setting sun the lake shore and the nearby dune looked very different from the noon scene.
+In the early evening, we drove to Vijayanagar Lake for yet another experience.
+Against the setting sun, the lakeshore and the nearby dune looked very different from the noon scene.
 Most of the birds were engaged in gobbling copious quantities of pebbles that are found in abundance on the lake shore.
 It is a strange habit.
 Since the grains they eat are whole grains, the pebbles act as digesting agent.
 Just before the sunset, they called it a day and fly away to Malher Rim, a sand dune 25 km away from Khichan.
 We were told that they spend the night standing on one leg.

 The story of Khichan’s association with demoiselle cranes is ancient, but their conservation effort is only 50 years old.
 And surprisingly it has an Odisha connection, the state I belong to and had recently carried a story on a similar topic from the Mangalajodi Bird Sanctuary.

 Also, Read Here: